Local behaviour of sequences of three-dimensional generalised monopoles: Preliminaries

-Similar to the usual case, the generalised Dirac operator is defined by the composition of the Clifford multiplication $c_4$ and the covariant derivative, i.e., $D_A u = c_4 \circ d_A u$. \begin{definition} A spinor $u \in \Gamma(X, \mathcal{M})$ such that $D_A u=0$ is called harmonic spinor. \end{definition}
+Similar to the usual case, the generalised Dirac operator is defined to be the composition of the Clifford multiplication $c_n$ and the covariant derivative, i.e., $D_A u : = c_n \circ d_A u$.
+In terms of the normal coordinates $\{x^i\}$, the Dirac operator is